A Salute for Having Served

-As an officer in the Navy Civil Engineer Corps, Commander Jeff Lengkeek, P.E., served in shore installation management and expeditionary assignments in the US and around the world.
+As an officer in the Navy Civil Engineer Corps, Captain Jeff Lengkeek, P.E., served in shore installation management and expeditionary assignments in the US and around the world.
 His Navy career has taken him from California and Virginia to Diego Garcia, an atoll in the central Indian Ocean; Rota, Spain; and Djibouti, on the Horn of Africa.

 Lengkeek grew up in a Navy family and after graduating from Penn State with a bachelor’s degree in civil engineering, he joined the Navy as part of the Civil Engineer Corps.
 Having spent more than 22 years in engineering, facilities, and expeditionary assignments around the world, Lengkeek now spent as the executive officer of Naval Facilities Engineering Command Mid-Atlantic.